Places Menu

 Δεκαπλις – "Ten Cities"

-Group of ten Hellenistic cities in the Roman Empire: Beth-Shean/Scythopolis, Philadelphia, Gerasa, Gadara, Pella, Dion, Raphana, Hippos, Canatha, and Damascus
+Greek-Roman collection of ten city-states: Beth-Shean/Scythopolis, Philadelphia, Gerasa, Gadara, Pella, Dion, Raphana, Hippos, Canatha, and Damascus

 -